 - Friday: Trade day (no flying display)

-- Saturday: Public day (circa 1 hour flying display)
+- Saturday: Public day (x2 circa 0.5 hour flying displays)

-- Sunday: Public day (circa 1 hour flying display)
+- Sunday: Public day (x2 circa 0.5 hour flying displays)

 Ticketing for the Singapore Airshow public days is refreshingly simple.
 Tickets must be purchased through Sistic (who, unfortunately, require the setting up of an account) either online or through one of their many offices in shopping malls around the city.
-Tickets cost S$22 per adult (just under £13, $19 or €14) and S$9 per child (parking not included), or S$166 for a family ticket (two adults, two children and a car pass).
-Car passes cannot be purchased individually by the public and are only sold as part of the family ticket.
+Tickets at recent editions cost $22 SGD per adult (just under £13, $19 USD or €14) and $9 per child.
+Parking is not included and is not available seperately.
+The only way to buy car parking is by purchasing a $166 a family ticket (two adults, two children and a car pass).

 Singapore is a compact but extremely populated and cosmopolitan city with hotels to suit all tastes and budgets.
 In most cases, prices and availability are not affected by the airshow.
 There are too many choices to list, but a hotel close to a train station (particularly on the eastern arm of the East West Line or Downtown Line) will be particularly convenient for airshow attendees.